 Tell me one soul who doesn’t like to travel, bet you can’t.
 And tell me one soul who doesn’t want to save money on vacations, I am sure no one fits this bill too.
 Going on vacations, at least once a year is a not only a luxury but a necessity too;which we all aim for.
 During vacations, lodging, leisure, shopping and eating form the vital part of our travel itinerary; and these are the pursuits on which, if unknowingly we tend to spend more than required, it makes the entire vacation an expensive venture, a situation which obviously we all want to avoid.

-So to avoid the budget becoming a killjoy for the entire trip, I present you some tried and tested tips to save money on vacations- both, before planning the vacation and during the travel period.
+So to prevent the budget becoming a killjoy for the entire trip, I present you some tried and tested tips to save money on vacations- both, before planning the vacation and during the travel period.